 - Nature of right.
-The law does not define confidential information.
-However, any information that cannot be disclosed to third parties (as identified by law or agreement) is confidential. - How protected.
-Protection is ensured by way of contract, unless it arises automatically under law, for example, under lawyer-client privilege. - How enforced.
+The law does not specifically define confidential information.
+However, any information that cannot be disclosed to third parties (as identified by law or agreement) is confidential.
+Portuguese law also defines and protects trade secrets, namely information that: - is secret (not generally known or accessible to interested parties); - has commercial value due to the fact it is secret; and - has been subject to extensive measures to maintain and guarantee said secrecy. - How protected.
+Protection is ensured by way of contract, unless it arises automatically under law, for example, under lawyer-client privilege.
+Trade secrets are covered in the Industrial Property Code and are protected provided the three essential requisites mentioned above are met. - How enforced.
 Enforcement of confidential information rights is ensured through civil actions.
-The courts can order against the infringer: - damages: - fines - Length of protection.
+The courts can order against the infringer: - damages; - □ fines - Length of protection.
 There is no limit on the duration of protection or the time in which an action for damages can be brought.
+Trade secrets are protected until such time as they are made available to public knowledge.